jonathan-doenz/hhhml/datastory.md

 ## Analysis for the selected variables
 In the following, we will focus on the selected variables and analyse if we can predict them from the census data from 2000.
 We will use the Gradient Bosting Regressor as its overall performance was the best.
 We will also analyse what features are the most important in the prediction of the variable.
 We will plot the feature importances for the different predictions.
 We still need to be careful with high cardinality features of the impurity-based feature importance scores (high cardinality tends to have a higher feature importance score).
 Moreover, the impurity-based feature importance score will not be meaningful if we have correlated features.
 One correlated feature might have a very high score while the other one is very small.
 Therefore, we use the permutation feature score on test data to reanalyse the feature importances.
 The idea of the permutation feature score is to test the influence of a feature immediatly on the model.
 For unimportant features, the have little effects on the predictive power of the model and the permutation of important feature should have a big negative influence on the predictive power.
 (Source: We have used some explainations from [datadive](https://blog.datadive.net/selecting-good-features-part-iii-random-forests/) and [sklearn](https://scikit-learn.org/stable/modules/permutation_importance.html#permutation-importance)).

-## Overall conclusions
+### S_garbage
+*Definition: This is a binary variable that tells us if this households have access to garbage collection service.*
+This is a binary value, which tells us if we use garbage collection.
+In this case, we can use a classification algorithm and see how easily we can predict this value.
+Most of the households dispose of garbage collection, therefore we should not use the naive accuracy score to judge the quality of our prediction.
+The naive prediction of saying that we predict that all the households have garbage collection leads to an accuracy score of $$\frac{1617}{1617+336}\ =\ 0.830$$.
+This score would give the impression that our predictions is good even if it does not provide is any additional information.
+In order to better judge the quality of the predictor, we will plot the Receiver Operating Characteristic (ROC) curve and provide the Area Under Plot (AUC) score.
+The ROC curve is able to illustrate the quality of a predictor by ploting the False positive rate ($$\text{FP rate} = \frac{\text{FP}}{\text{FP}+\text{TN}}$$, $$\text{TP rate} = \frac{\text{TP}}{\text{FP}+\text{FN}}$$) against the True positive rate for different threshold levels.
+The AUC score summarizes this plot in a meaningful way by calculating the area under this curve.
+The closer it is to 1, the better the prediction is.
+A score of 0.5 means, that the performance of the regressor is randomly guessing.

+{% include figures/taskb_AUC_curve_S_garbage.html %}.

+The Area Under ROC curve is 0.846.
+Recall that an AUC value of 0.5 corresponds to a random estimator, and an AUC value of 0.1 corresponds to a perfect estimator.
+Therefore, our model performs in a decent way on this variable and can often predict what households will get garbage collection from the census data.
+In the following, we will analyse how important the different features were in the prediction.

+{% include figures/taskb_feature_importance_S_garbage.html %}

+Both plots we produce give a very different picture of the feature importance.
+Some of the features are important in both plots, but some are also overestimated in the impurity-based feature importance analysis.
+Examples for features that are overestimated are `C_blocksdirtfloor` and `C_gasheater`.
+These two variables have a high cardinality of 93 for the `C_blocksdirtfloor` and 109 for `C_gasheater`.

+Good indicators to predict if the household has garbage collection 5 years into the future are `C_poverty` and `C_headeduc`.
+We can only hypotheszise why these two features are the most important:
+- `C_poverty`: Most of the household that are economically better of have already garbage collection in 2000.
+Therefore the interesting part is to predict if the poorest of the households will have garbage collection.
+Government programs might also focus the most on the poorest households.
+This makes this variable quite important.
+We need to notice that the confidence interval for this variable is very large.
+- `C_headeduc`: The average number of schooling years of an household might be predictive in a sense that an educated person will know about the importance of garbage collection service for the general hygiene and will also be able to articulate their needs to the institution that takes care of the garbage collection.
+We are very aware that these kind of hypothesis need to be taken with a grain of salt.
+The predictions are not very good and tree learners have a tendency of overfitting.

+# Conclusions

+In determining whether machine learning techniques strengthen or weaken the original authors' hypothesis, we conclude that our feature importance scores agree to some extent quantitatively with the original paper coefficients.
+But, we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.

 We see that in general the census data from 2000 does not allow us to construct a good model to predict the different features of the survey in 2005.
 This is not astonishing as the census data has less granularity than the survey data that is specific to every household.
-The cenus data mostly reports averages over an area that is composed of many households.
-There are still a few values, where some algorithms are able to make decent predictions.
+The census data mostly reports averages over an area that is composed of many households.
+There are still a few values, where some algorithms are able to make decent predictions, but overall, our results indicate that in general the 2005 survey data **cannot** be predicted from the 2000 census data.